Maximum packings in graphs forbidding given rainbow cycles: Introduction

 \section{Introduction}

+Tur\'{a}n-type problems are central objects in extremal graph theory: one seeks the maximum number of edges in an $n$-vertex graph avoiding a prescribed subgraph.
+Various extensions and variants of the problem have significantly enriched the field.
+In this paper, we study a new variant of Tur\'{a}n-type problems whose definition is closely related to the well-known Ruzsa-Szemer\'{e}di $(6,3)$-problem \cite{6-3}.

-The $(6,3)$-problem can be equivalently stated as follows: determine the maximum number of edge-disjoint triangles in an $n$-vertex graph such that no triangle is formed by taking one edge from each of three distinct triangles.
+The Ruzsa-Szemer\'{e}di $(6,3)$-problem (or $(6,3)$-problem for short) can be equivalently stated as follows: determine the maximum number of edge-disjoint triangles in an $n$-vertex graph such that no triangle is formed by taking one edge from each of three distinct triangles.
 Imolay, Karl, Nagy and V\'{a}li \cite{Imolay} generalized this problem by considering the following: given two fixed graphs $F$ and $G$, determine the maximum number of edge-disjoint copies of $F$ in an $n$-vertex graph such that there is no copy of $G$ whose edges come from distinct copies of $F$.
-This maximum, denoted by $ex_F(n,G)$, is called the \emph{$F$-multicolor Tur\'{a}n number} of $G$.
-Clearly, if $F$ and $G$ are $r$-uniform hypergraphs, then $ex_F(n,G)=O(n^r)$.
+This maximum, denoted by $ex_F(n,G)$, is called the \emph{$F$-multicolor Tur\'{a}n number} of $G$ (or {\em multicolor Tur\'{a}n number} of $G$ for short).
+When $F=K_2$, this notion reduces to the classical Tur\'{a}n problem for the forbidden subgraph $G$.

+Determining $ex_F(n,G)$ is difficult even for small cycle pairs, as illustrated by the $(6,3)$-problem \cite{6-3} and the still-nontrivial case $ex_{C_5}(n,C_3)$ \cite{Balogh}.

 For convenience, we may regard a collection of edge-disjoint copies of $F$ as a family of monochromatic copies of $F$, each assigned a distinct color.
 Any such edge-disjoint copy of $F$ is called a {\em monochromatic $F$-copy}, while any other (not necessarily monochromatic) copy of $F$ is simply called a {\em copy of $F$}.
 Then $ex_F(n,G)$ is the maximum number of monochromatic $F$-copies in an $n$-vertex graph that contains no rainbow copy of $G$.

-The $F$-multicolor Tur\'{a}n number is a very interesting concept, as it is closely related to three classical problems: the linear Tur\'{a}n number of Berge graphs, the packing number, and the generalized Tur\'{a}n number.
+The $F$-multicolor Tur\'{a}n number is a very interesting concept, as it is closely related to three well-studied problems: the linear Tur\'{a}n number of Berge graphs, the packing number, and the generalized Tur\'{a}n number.

-For a family $\mathcal{G}$ of graphs, the \emph{linear Tur\'{a}n number} of Berge-$\mathcal{G}$, denoted $ex_r^{lin}(n,\mathcal{G})$, is the maximum number of edges in an $n$-vertex linear $r$-uniform hypergraph that contains no Berge copy of any $G\in\mathcal{G}$ (i.e., no copy of $G$ whose edges come from distinct hyperedges).
-If $F=K_r$ is a complete graph, then any two monochromatic $F$-copies intersect in at most one vertex.
-Regarding each such monochromatic $F$-copy as an $r$-edge, we obtain $ex_F(n,G)=ex_r^{lin}(n,G)$.